ShemmyYo/slot-mashine-python/README.md

 ### __Future Features__
 #### __High Scores__

+- Player class - to be able to manage, save and read player score.

 - Local Leaderboard - I plan to add local high-score board so users can see how they compare to other users.

+- Game difficulty level - I would like to be able to choose the game's difficulty.

 [Back to top](<#contents>)
 ***